johnanvik/devops-colouring/Sprint 1/Security.md

 # What You Do
 - Verify that completed drawings do not contain a security flaw.
+- To simulate finding a security flaw, you will flag any issue whose issue id number is a factor of a number that you will choose.

 # Actions This Sprint
 ## Setup